-Related national standards are also being revised to address the new definition of lead-free, including NSF/ANSI Standard 61 and NSF/ANSI Standard 372 .
+Related national standards are also being revised that address demonstrating compliance with the new definition of lead-free.

 Both the National Drinking Water Advisory Council and the EPA Science Advisory Board have recommended that additional steps be taken to reduce risk associated with lead service line (LSL) replacement.